Wonder Woman (TV series): Season 3

-In the final episode produced, the writers attempted a "relaunch" of sorts by having Diana reassigned to the Los Angeles bureau of IADC with a new supporting cast.
+In the final episode produced, the writers attempted a soft reboot by having Diana reassigned to the Los Angeles bureau of IADC with a new supporting cast.
 Though done in anticipation of a fourth season, the revamp was seen only in one episode ("The Man Who Could Not Die"), which set up an assortment of new supporting characters.
 These included Dale Hawthorn, Diana's new IADC boss, Bret Cassiday (Bob Seagren), a genetically enhanced man who was indestructible (the titular character of the episode), as well as a streetwise youngster named T. Burton Phipps III who inexplicably is allowed to hang out at the IADC.
 Also added to the cast was a chimpanzee who, like Bret, is also indestructible.
 This episode was actually the last to be produced and would have ended the third season, but was shown out of sequence with the two-part episode "The Phantom of the Roller Coaster".
 These three episodes aired by themselves in August–September 1979, months after the broadcast of the rest of season three, creating a mini-season, though they remain grouped as part of season three.

 CBS ultimately decided to move The Incredible Hulk up to the Friday 8:00-hour from 9:00 to introduce the new series The Dukes of Hazzard, but no further episodes of Wonder Woman were produced due to the lack of new cast members for a fourth season and low ratings.
-The show ranked 60th out of 114 shows for the 1978-79 season, with a 16.5 rating and a 28 share.
-After her first musical television special, Carter gave up the role to focus more on her musical career.
+The show ranked at number 59 in the ratings this season, After her first musical television special, Carter gave up the role to focus more on her musical career.

 Release

 Reruns

 Reruns of Wonder Woman aired in syndication during the 1980s.
-It also aired on FX, Sci-Fi Channel and Nickelodeon's TV Land in the '90s and early 2000s.
+It also aired on FX and Sci-Fi Channel in the 1990s and early 2000s.

 The show aired Saturday evenings on the "classic TV" network MeTV from December 28, 2013 to February 1, 2020 as part of its "Super Sci-Fi" Saturday Night science fiction block.
 It ran as part of Heroes & Icons' "Action Sunday!" block from February 9 to June 28, 2020.
 Reruns of this series returned to H&I's weekend schedule on January 2, 2021.

 WarnerMedia launched all 60 episodes on their HBO Max streaming platform on December 23, 2020, close to Carter's cameo appearance in the DC Extended Universe (DCEU) film Wonder Woman 1984, which was set for release two days later.
+It was removed on December 2024.

-In the UK, the series has been syndicated on several channels.
+In the United Kingdom, the series has been syndicated on several channels.
 In 2006, Living broadcast the show every weekend as part of "Hangover TV".
 As of 2015, the series is shown on The Horror Channel.